-Choosing a clinical program versus one that involves a focus on generalist and/or macro practice may be a good fit for your personal, educational, and professional goals.
+Choosing a clinical program versus one that involves a sole focus on generalist and/or macro practice may be a good fit for your personal, educational, and professional goals.
 Widener University offers an MSW program that follows a trauma-informed, clinical model and uses a social justice lens.1 The program provides students with opportunities to learn fundamental skills and values while helping vulnerable individuals.
-Full-time and part-time courses of study are available, along with a traditional (on-site) or an online program, both of which involve a rich field internship experience.

 In looking at the numbers, clinical social workers represent the largest group of mental health practitioners in the U.S.2 Additionally, while employment of social workers is expected to grow by 12 percent in the next ten years, there are even larger increases projected for positions where clinical social workers are in high demand: healthcare, mental health, and substance abuse.3